sukikatte/portfolio/README.md

-# 🚀 IDT Portfolio - Zitong Wang
+# 🚀 Portfolio - Zitong Wang

 > **"Integrating technology and human experience: A portfolio of innovative, user-centered systems bridging functionality with creativity."**